 Mole sauce is a complex sauce made of various ingredients, including various dried chiles, ground seeds, and of course: Mexican chocolate.

-Now, you may have learned how to make mole with Dona Maria brand molé sauce, a jarred version that’s for sale in the States, Canada, and other countries.
+Many of us have some familiarity with Mexican molé sauces, including a good chance we’ve sampled Doña Maria brand molé sauce, a jarred version that’s for sale in the States, Canada, and other countries.

-Bravo for trying it!
-But please do yourself a favor, and try some of the exquisite homemade molé Mexicano dishes you can find throughout Cozumel.
+And Doña Maria is pretty good!
+But please do yourself a favor, and try some of the exquisite homemade Mexican molé dishes you can find throughout Cozumel.